Colleges by Location

 Retention Rate

-The freshman retention rate for Lehigh University was 90.85% in 2023, which is an outstanding retention rate only the most prestigious institutions have.
+The freshman retention rate for Lehigh University was 93% in 2024, which is an amazing retention rate only the most prestigious institutions have.

-Another important metric to consider is the graduation rate.
-This rate indicates how many students finish their degrees within a certain timeframe.
-The six-year graduation rate at this school is 91%, which is considered an above-average graduation rate.
+The graduation rate is another indicator to take into account.
+This rate shows how many students complete their degrees in a certain number of years.
+The six-year graduation rate at this institution stands at 89%, which is considered an above-average graduation rate.

 Student Body